ormesino/tcc-test-partitioning/README.md

 Empirical evaluation of test-suite partitioning algorithms for Go projects.
-The tool compares four static partitioning strategies, Round-Robin, Quantity, LPT, and FFD-Weighted, against Go-native baselines under the P||Cmax scheduling model.
+The tool compares four static partitioning strategies, Round-Robin, Quantity, LPT, and FFD-Multifit, against Go-native baselines under the P||Cmax scheduling model.

 The project is part of an undergraduate Computer Science thesis.
 The